 Courts do not like to waste time and taxpayer dollars on petty crimes.

-Here are 3 simply tips to help you get started…
+Here are 3 simple tips to help you get started…

 TIP 1: Gather Your Documents

-The last thing that you want to do is be asked to produce important documents and not be able to deliver.
+The last thing that you want to do is be asked to produce important documents and not be able to deliver them.

 Most judges will not tolerate this lack of unpreparedness.